 - Does this proposal seem to draw upon sufficient knowledge of the field, as evidenced by the bibliography?

-- Is the overall quality of the proposal what you would expect from a SoTL symposium?
+- Is the overall quality of the proposal what you would expect from a scholarship of teaching and learning symposium?

 Clarity of Outcomes: